Click To Call: (973) 377-7377

 someone knocking at a door

-The following are some landlord responsibilities under the state’s residential tenancy act.
+The following are some landlord responsibilities under the state’s residential tenancy act laws.

 • Follow the proper eviction procedure when evicting tenants